 The owner once run a delicatessen in Maxvorstand which was replaced by an organic ice-cream parlour in 2018.

-A very special mono-themed convenience store, Hanf -- der etwas andere Bioladen, sells everything containing THC-free hemp: beer, lemonades, cookies, bars, tea, ice-cream, chocolates, body care, clothes, liquids, pet food and more.
+Another very special mono-themed shop, Hanf – der etwas andere Bioladen, sells everything containing THC-free hemp: beer, lemonades, cookies, bars, tea, ice-cream, chocolates, body care, clothes, liquids, pet food and more.
 Although the name suggests it not all products are certified organic, especially not in the non-food range, but the sheer number of goods based on this versatile plant is quite impressive.
-The main shop (which is closed on Mondays) isn't located in the most inviting part of town but can easily be reached, among others, from Leuchtenbergring urban train stop.
+The main shop (which is closed on Mondays) isn't located in the most inviting part of town but can easily be reached from Leuchtenbergring urban train stop.
 But wait: in 2019 a second one opened at a tourist-friendly location between Isartor and Marienplatz.

 Ceased to exist